shimion/builder/inc/class/readme.txt

 * New: More button options are now available (premium)
 * New: SVG files can now be uploaded and used as icons (premium)
 * New: Now throws an error if the plugin is activated while the Lite version is active.
-* New: Added filter `pbs_is_editable_by_user` to prevent PBS from showing up
+* New: Added filter `nhb_is_editable_by_user` to prevent nhb from showing up
 * Enhancement: Better editing experience for buttons (premium)
 * Change: Moved line-height into text formatting
 * Change: Margin-top is now first in line than margin-bottom
-* Fixed: Prevent PBS buttons in the admin bar from showing up right when editing starts
+* Fixed: Prevent nhb buttons in the admin bar from showing up right when editing starts
 * Fixed: Now prevents repetitive conflict alerts in the frontend
 * Fixed: Text domain didn't match plugin slug
 * Fixed: Focusing on an empty paragraph then focusing on an input field brings back the focus.